Online: February 3 – March 23, 2020, including weekly videoconferences as noted below

 In person: Saturday, March 7, 2020 at ECMN Retreat Center, Faribault, 8:30am – 3:30pm

 Designed for those who already have a little or a lot of preaching experience, this course invites you into a learning community, focusing on on specific dynamic in the experience of preaching that rotates each year.
-In 2018, the course focused on preaching the gospel that people don’t want to hear.
+In 2019, the course focused on preaching the gospel that people don’t want to hear.
 In 2020, the focus is:

 Comments from students in 2017-18:

 It was awesome!
 I loved the practical application, and the opportunity to make it our own.
 I also enjoyed the encouragement to think outside our box.
 The most impactful advice was to use stories to “break open” the Gospel.
 Now, when preparing a sermon, I ask myself, “Does this bit open or close the Gospel?”

 Keep on keeping on.
 Honestly.
 Best homiletics instructor I’ve had.
 Engaging, approachable, intelligent.

 Thank you so much, Lisa and Cathie.
 You are amazing, thoughtful, gentle, kind, and given me gifts that I can use.
 Blessings.

 Great class.
 The format of weekly on line gathering and in person day was really engaging.

 I really appreciated the wonderful teaching provided by Lisa and Cathie, and spending time with brothers and sisters in Minnesota.
 So fun to be with old friends, and get to know some knew ones better in the process.